Logo

 Certified Tutor

-I provide one-on-one academic support to 6th–12th grade students in Computer Science, Math, Biology, Chemistry, American History, World History, and English.
-Certified across 33 subjects, I help students master challenging concepts, strengthen study strategies, and reach their academic goals through personalized and supportive sessions.
+Provide one-on-one academic support to 6th-12th grade students in Computer Science, Math, Biology, Chemistry, American History, World History, and English.
+Certified across 33 subjects.
+Assist students in mastering challenging concepts, improving study strategies, and achieving their academic goals through personalized tutoring sessions.

 Girls Who Code (Pine Crest School)